crush3dices/blog/_posts/2021-06-02-Windows-Manual-Mapper-Part-1.md

 } IMAGE_FILE_HEADER, *PIMAGE_FILE_HEADER;
 {% endhighlight %}

 We only need to worry about **SizeOfOptionalHeader** and **NumberOfSections** here.
 The **Machine** field could be checked too, it determins weither the image is compiled for x86, x64 or Intel Itanium but if we compile the dll ourselfs this should match anyway.
-Thus i will ignore it.
+Thus I will ignore it.

 The **SizeOfOptionalHeader** field is straight forward.
 It gives the size of the optional header.
 We need this value because we need to calculate where the optional header ends because thats where **Section_Headers[]** array begins.